-In 2011, the RDPBIA used the City Match monies for print and other promotion, the Rhythm of Riverside summer concerts, security projects, and beautification projects.
-RDPBIA will continue the use of these funds for the same purposes in 2012.
+In 2012, the RDPBIA used the City Match monies for print and other promotion, City sponsored events such as Rhythm of Riverside, retail promotional events, security, and other economic purposes.
+RDPBIA will continue the use of these funds for the same purposes in 2013.